Woman silhouette at sunset

 Before I ever questioned motherhood, I had to learn how to question myself

-Prior to starting graduate school, I was not someone who would identify as a feminist.
-And I don't mean that I was anti-feminist — just that I was juvenile and ignorant in my understanding of feminism, along with a host of other things.
+Prior to starting graduate school, I was not someone who would identify themselves as a feminist.
+And I don’t mean that I was anti-feminist, just that I was juvenile and ignorant in the understanding of feminism, along with a host of other things.

-I became the subject of my own inquiry, and slowly started questioning the beliefs I had long treated as fact about who I was and the roles I assumed I would take on.
+And, almost without realizing it, I started applying those same skills to myself.
+The curiosity I was cultivating in my coursework began to turn inward in small, ordinary ways.
+I became the subject of my own inquiry, and slowly I started questioning the beliefs I had long treated as fact about who I was and the roles I assumed I would take on.

 Reflection questions